dwheeler7/hs-wf/README.md

 # Embedding & styling HubSpot forms in Webflow
+HubSpot forms are ugly.
+Webflow forms don't really work with HubSpot.
+Here's your fix: embed HubSpot forms and style them from Webflow.

 ## 1. Create form in HubSpot
 - Select `Set as raw HTML form`